 Our central focus is on the intersection of oceanography, climate and biogeochemistry, addressing questions from local to global-scales.
-Much of our work revolves around how the ocean carbon cycle and ecology respond to natural and human-driven perturbations.
+Much of our work revolves around how coastal and ocean carbon cycles and ecology respond to natural and human-driven perturbations.
+Some projects extending to watersheds, the atmosphere, and terrestrial biosphere.

 Specific scientific topics currently under investigation include: